Data leak: More than 30,000 LPM Property Management clients' personal data available

 - Kiwi educators exposed in Ashley Madison data leak - NZ Herald

-The issue was "very quickly rectified" by technology contractors by June 11, he said.
+The issue was "very quickly rectified" by the contractors by June 11, he said.

 He could not confirm if contact had also been made prior, and said there was no record of CyberNews or Vadix trying to contact LPM.